Concussions and Car Accidents

 Responsible drivers shouldn't have to suffer because of someone else's negligence.
 That's why the attorneys at Pajcic & Pajcic are here to help.
 Contact us today and find out what we can do for you.
 We want to help you recover.

 Recognize the symptoms of a concussion

 Following an accident, seeking medical attention should be one of the first steps in securing your claim and health.
-Concussions can manifest in many ways and the symptoms may not always be immediately present.
+Car accident concussions can manifest in many ways and the symptoms may not always be immediately present.
 Sometimes it can take hours or days to feel the impact of a concussion.
 Failure to seek medical attention increases the likelihood of experiencing serious complications over time.

-The common symptoms of a concussion usually include:
+The common symptoms of a concussion from a car accident usually include:

 - Headaches: Following an auto accident, a concussion-related headache may not appear immediately.
 But in many cases, these headaches can worsen over time.

 - Confusion: Concussions can sometimes result in confusion or inability to concentrate.